docelic/article_date/PARSING.md

 - In internal functions, always report search results as byte offsets {Begin,End} and/or pointers into the bytes (conversion between the two is easy - just pointer arithmetics)
 - Use only functions which support specifying the starting offset (string + B).
-This includes all LibC functions accepting `char*` as one can manually adjust the byte pointer to the desired offset (e.g.
+This includes many of the Crystal's functions which support specifying the offset, as well as all LibC functions accepting `char*` as one can manually adjust the byte pointer to the desired offset (e.g.
 `LibC.something( string.to_unsafe + offset, ... )`
-- For functions which do not support specifying the end offset, work around it by temporarily modifying the string's bytesize (header field 2) and optionally also setting the the corresponding end byte to null-char (for LibC functions)
+- For functions which do not support specifying the end offset, work around it by temporarily modifying the original string's bytesize (header field 2) and optionally also setting the the corresponding end byte to null-char (for LibC functions)
-- After the content between offsets {B,E} is processed, restore the bytesize and nulled character.
+- After the content between offsets {B,E} is processed, restore the original string's bytesize and nulled character.
 This is easy to implement using blocks (e.g. `def process(...) set_state; yield; restore_state`)